Dust of the land embodying embers of Chinar, impossible not to retain the sacred flame.

 The most powerful force in the world today is neither communism, nor capitalism, neither the H bomb nor the guided missiles.
 It is man´s eternal desire to be free and independent.
 President John F. Kennedy (1957)

-Calling Kashmir ´an interesting situation´ said he was ready to explore US's role to devote serious diplomatic resources to get a special envoy in Indian sub-continent to figure out a plausible approach".
+President elect Barrack Obama calling Kashmir ´an interesting situation´ (October, 2008) said he was ready to explore US's role to devote serious diplomatic resources to get a special envoy in Indian sub-continent to figure out a plausible approach".
 (Daily Times)

 The former US President, Bill Clinton could be chosen as a special envoy on Kashmir issue.
 He further stated that "Clinton had had an experience dealing with such problems.
 To substantiate his claim President Obama said that Clinton had played a vital role in ending the ´Kargil crises´ in Kashmir in 1999.